-Next up was Brian Shelley’s 1998 F550 Ferrari built at his shop, MCR Tuning.
+Next up was Brian Shelley’s 1998 F550 Ferrari built by MCR Tuning.
 This car looked completely stock until the hood was popped.
-That was the intention of Brian and crew when they decided to build the Ferrari.
-Brian obtained the car after Hurricane Harvey dismantled the Gulf Coast last year.
+That was the intention of MCR Tunning when they decided to build the Ferrari.
+They obtained the car after Hurricane Harvey dismantled the Gulf Coast last year.
 As you can imagine, this F550 was totaled after being completely submerged by the Gulf’s raging waters.

 It’s truly amazing at how well the de-stroked LS3 fits into the engine bay.
 At 5.5-liters the twin turbo powerhouse produces over 800 horsepower in Ferrari fashion at 8,500 rpm which was limited by the injectors.
 So how do you keep a Ferrari looking the part with an LS engine?
 Brian stated,”We created a custom torque tube adapter to bolt a six bell housing to the factory Ferrari torque tube.
 We kept the gated shifter and our goal was to make it look completely factory except underneath the hood.
 No holes were cut or anything crazy.
 Our end goal is 1,000 horsepower with a factory-looking car.”

 They are well on the way to accomplishing mission — congratulations to Brian and crew as they walked away from LS Fest with the award for best non-domestic.